prdm0/compiling_r/README.md

-# Instructions for compiling R, Openblas and R binding with OpenBLAS (GNU/Linux)
+# Instructions for compiling R, OpenBLAS and linking R with OpenBLAS (GNU/Linux)

 **NOTE**: Disregard the lines with #.